sarahlehman/smalltownkitten/content/post/things-id-rather-do-1.md

 Wear wet jeans and/or sneakers\
 \
 \
-Dance like no one is watching to then discover that someone is, in fact, watching\
+Dance like no one is watching to then discover that someone is in fact watching\
 \
 \